-Benchmark 5: The portfolio requirement asks graduating students to submit a CV in which they catalog activities they have participated in and professional work they have completed (e.g., seminar papers, creative work, review of others' creative work, awards, attendance or participation in conferences, etc.).
+Prior to 2018-2019, the benchmark was the portfolio requirement asks graduating students to submit a CV in which they catalog activities they have participated in and professional work they have completed (e.g., seminar papers, creative work, review of others' creative work, awards, attendance or participation in conferences, etc.).
 Professors use this CV to rank students on the Comprehensive Exam/Portfolio Review Form.
 Faculty members evaluate the CV with the Candidate Review Rubric.